Serving

 2. Add Vinegar,Water.

 3. Sliver CHILIS lengthwise, slice GINGER thin and chop very fine.
-Add both to pan along with Salt..
+Add both to pan along with Salt.

 4. Bring to a boil and simmer about 5 minutes.
 Add Coconut Cream, stirring it around as much as possible without breaking up the fish.
-Bring back to a boil and simmer for about 10 minutes.
+Bring back to a simmer for about 10 minutes.

 NOTES:

-3. Eating Small Fish: lift off and eat chunks of the upper side of the fish taking care not to disturb the very top edge of the fish.
+lift off and eat chunks of the upper side of the fish taking care not to disturb the very top edge of the fish which is full of fin spines.
 Watch for tiny ribs you may encounter in the body cavity area.
-When the first half is eaten move the narrow strip of meat at the very top of the fish away from the body - it'll take all the fin spines with it.
+When the first half is eaten move the narrow strip at the very top of the fish away from the body - it'll take all those fin spines with it.
 Lift off the backbone and tail.
 Pick out any tiny ribs in the body cavity area and eat the second side of the fish.
-Chopsticks are a good tool for disassembling and eating fish if you handle them well.
+Chopsticks are the best tool for disassembling and eating fish if you handle them well.
+Chinese chopsticks for larger fish and Japanese for smaller.

-4. U.S. measure: t=teaspoon, T=Tablespoon, c=cup, qt=quart, oz=ounce, #=pound, cl=clove in=inch
+4. U.S. measure: t=teaspoon, T=Tablespoon, c=cup, qt=quart, oz=ounce, #=pound, cl=clove in=inch, ar=as required tt=to taste

-smf_fishphilip1 !
-070804 inet
+smf_fishphilip1 070804 inet - www.clovegarden.com

-©Andrew Grygus - ajg@aaxnet.com - Linking and non-commercial use permitted
+©Andrew Grygus - agryg@aaxnet.com - Linking to and non-commercial use of this page is permitted.